-Wineries: If you are not into hiking, then we suggest visiting the numerous wineries in the Snoqualmie Valley; most notably Chateau Ste.
-Michelle and Columbia Winery, both next to the Redhook Brewery between Redmond and Woodinville.
+Wineries: If you are not into hiking, then we suggest visiting some of the more than 100 wineries in the Woodinville area; most notably Chateau Ste.
+Michelle and Columbia Winery.
 Downtown Kirkland is worth a little stroll among the shops and the waterfront if the weather is good as it is just west of the wineries on the northeast shore of Lake Washington.

 Islands: North of the city, we believe that Whidbey Island is a great day trip.
 Drive north about 30 minutes to the Mukilteo Ferry dock for the short ride to the southern tip of the Whidbey Island.
 The island is 30+ miles long and narrow.
 The highlights being Langley and Coupeville for antiques and lunch, Ebby’s Landing for a peaceful walk on the beach with a great view, and Deception Pass at the top of the island for a little hike and great pictures.
 You can be back in the city for dinner.

-Whale Watching: If you have your heart set on visiting the San Juan Islands and going on a whale watching tour, the best way to do it on a day trip is to drive about 90 minutes to Anacortes and walk on the Ferry to Friday Harbor on San Juan Island.
+San Juan Islands: If you have your heart set on visiting the San Juan Islands the best way to do it on a day trip is to drive about 90 minutes to Anacortes and walk on the Ferry to Friday Harbor on San Juan Island.
 Enjoy a beautiful ferry ride, a great little town with shopping and restaurants, whale watching tours and sea kayaking, and then take the early evening ferry back to your car in Anacortes.
 In the summer months, the Victoria Clipper runs a high-speed catamaran to Friday Harbor from downtown Seattle.
-Not up for such a long day?
-There is also a tour service out of Everett about 40 minutes north of Seattle that offers in-season whale watching tours.

 Tulips: Also north is the town of LaConner, about 75 minutes by car.
 It is best known for the center of the Tulip Festival in April each year, but is worth a visit all year long for antiquing and strolling.
 Another town nearby that is better known for antiquing is Snohomish, which is a bit closer, but not on the water.